atanasster/storybook/addons/controls/README.md

 ### smart

-Setting this option to `false` will disable auto-generating of controls for stories with component.
+Setting this option to `false` will disable auto-generating of controls for stories with a component assigned.

 ### addonPanel